Travel.State.Gov > Travel Advisories > Colombia Travel Advisory

 The U.S. government has limited ability to provide emergency services to U.S. citizens as U.S. government-personnel travel to these areas is severely restricted due to security concerns.

 Colombia - Venezuela Border – Level 4: Do Not Travel

 U.S. citizens are advised not to travel to the border of Colombia and Venezuela.
-U.S. citizens are at risk of detention when crossing into Venezuela from Colombia.
+U.S. citizens are at risk of detention when crossing into Venezuela.
 The Colombia-Venezuela border is not clearly marked, and U.S. citizens should not go near the border due to the risk of crossing into Venezuela accidentally.
 U.S. citizens attempting to enter Venezuela without a visa have been charged with terrorism and other serious crimes and detained for long periods.
 For more information, see the Venezuela Travel Advisory.